Thursday, 27 September 2018

 “Does the computer ever go wrong?” asks the man, sweating a little with concern about his prospects of entry, “I know they often went wrong on earth …”

-“Thumping the computer on the side doesn’t always work … I find that Control Alt and Delete does the trick.
-Either that, or I just switch it off and on again … ha ha ha … that sorts it all right!”
+“Thumping the computer on the side with an old fish I caught recently doesn’t always work.
+I find that Control Alt and Delete does the trick but only sometimes.
+Either that, or I just switch it off and on again … ha ha ha … that sorts it all right!
+Don't try hitting the computer with something hard like a tin of sardines though.
+It really hurts if you get your fingers caught!”
+The Saint chuckled uncontrollably.

-St Peter stops for a while chuckling to himself and scratching his long white beard before deciding what to input next on his computer.
+A few moments later St Peter stops chuckling to himself for a while and starts scratching his long white beard before deciding what to input next on his computer.

 "The other day I had a guy here who had been a good man all his life.
 Never broke the law, was faithful to his wife, loved his children, worked hard … that sort of thing … he even went to church now and then.